 The parts of the aloe plant that are used medicinally are the gel that is found inside the leaves and the sap (a bitter, yellow, sticky substance [aloe latex]) that is found just inside the leaf surface.

 Aloe is a known antiinflammatory and may even have antibacterial and antifungal properties.
 The gel from the aloe plant is often used topically on dry, broken, or burned skin as a soothing agent and a pain reliever.
 In animals, aloe gel has been shown to reduce inflammation.
 In one study on the use of aloe in ulcerative colitis, ingested aloe gel was shown to be better than placebo in reducing disease activity.
-However, this is not considered enough evidence to recommend the widespread use of aloe for inflammatory bowel disease.
+However, this is not considered enough evidence to recommend the widespread use of aloe for treating inflammatory bowel disease.

 Aloe latex is a powerful laxative, and is contraindicated for people with hemorrhoids, ulcerative colitis, Crohn's disease, irritable bowel syndrome, diverticulosis, intestinal blockages, or other gastrointestinal conditions.
 It is not often used as a laxative because it may cause painful abdominal cramps.